cheerbotme/webmonetization/README.md

 When booted, open Terminal in your computer `ctrl+alt+t` and SSH into the Raspberry Pi with `ssh pi@raspberrypi`.

-When you have entered the Raspberry Pi with SSH:
+When you've entered the Raspberry Pi with SSH:

-* change the password with `passwd`
+* change the password with `passwd`;

-* install the unicorn hd HAT dependencies with `curl https://get.pimoroni.com/unicornhathd | bash`
+* install the unicorn hd HAT dependencies with `curl https://get.pimoroni.com/unicornhathd | bash`.

+Modify `cheerbot/app.js`'s port and url `5571` and `mozfest` default definitions to your preference.

+To turn on the server, `cd cheerbot` and run `./app.js`.

+When the server is on, assuming port and url in `cheerbot/app.js` are unchanged, navigate to the remote control website with `http://YOUR_IP_ADDRESS:5571/mozfest`.

+Note that http is used, not https.

+See the image above for an example.

+## port forward

+You'll have to port forward your router to your Raspberry Pi, which is different for every router.

+There's a good chance you can find instructions about how to port foward your router at [https://portforward.com](https://portforward.com/).

+To use a url rather than an IP address, change the A-record with your DNS server provider to your IP address.

-## join the Discord and help buidl cheerbot
+## join the Discord and help buidl cheerbot!

 https://discord.gg/KXzXR7DVqb